-We lease a large percentage of our vehicle fleet and this percentage may increase in the future.
+Skelton and Boyle Transportation have traditionally purchased their vehicle fleets, whereas ATS Healthcare and Skelton USA have historically leased their equipment.
+Starting from the third quarter of 2023, we have generally sought to lease trucks and tractors and purchase trailers, and expect to continue to do so for the foreseeable future.
 Accordingly, we are subject to all of the risks associated with leasing, including changes in availability of, and contractual terms for, leasable suitable vehicles and credit risk.